tradle/why-hypercore/FAQ.md

 Note that WebTorrent's tech can be helpful to Hypercore, as it perfected peer discovery (via DHT) on the Web and it allowed a number of innovative streaming clients to emerge, which could be helpful for Hypercore applications, like Beaker Browser.

-### How is Hypercore different from ScuttleButt and IPFS?
+### How is Hypercore different from ScuttleButt?

+- ScuttleButt is not suited for streaming, as it does not have a sparse data structure (enabled in Hypercore by Merkle trees, while ScuttleButt uses linked lists).

-Need help with this.
+- Need help with this.

+### How is Hypercore different from IPFS?

 All three are cool open source P2P data projects that have existed for roughly the same 5-7 years.

 Some key differences, [described here](https://www.datprotocol.com/deps/0002-hypercore/), are:

-- ScuttleButt is not suited for streaming, as it does not have a sparse data structure (enabled in Hypercore by Merkle trees, while ScuttleButt uses linked lists).
+- IPFS was designed as content-addressed immutable storage.
+Naming system [IPNS](https://docs.ipfs.io/concepts/ipns/#example-ipns-setup) was added then, to point to the latest version of the data.
+In Hypercore editable content was a prime design objective, supported by the internal data structures, its protocol, Change Date Capture system, APIs, etc.
+- Neither [IPNS](https://docs.ipfs.io/concepts/ipns/#example-ipns-setup) nor Hypercore's Beaker URL have human-friendly addresses.
 - IPFS was designed for files, so it is not suitable for databases.
 It also has limited support for data editing and data integrity (history of changes).
-- IPFS team has produced Filecoin spec and raised $205M on ICO to build it so it is funded to sustain long-term development.
+- IPFS team has produced Filecoin spec and raised $205M on ICO to build it, so it is funded to sustain long-term development.
 Hypercore team on the other hand is quite lightly funded by grants and consulting projects.
-That said, many ICOs ran into legal trouble with SEC, the most high profile of them was Telegram recently.
+That said, many ICOs ran into legal trouble with SEC in the US, the most high profile of them was Telegram recently.
 Other tensions [for IPFS team are rising](https://fortune.com/2020/08/19/are-blockchain-companies-cursed-with-too-much-cash/), as it still did not deliver a Filecoin product.

 Some notes on IPFS goodies:

-- IPFS has a human friendly IPNS naming system, which Hypercore currently lacks.
+- [IPNS has has captured imagination of Ethereum community](https://blog.infura.io/an-introduction-to-ipfs/) to build fully decentralized apps, as most blockchain apps today still keep data and processing centralized.
 - IPFS project has produced solid core libraries, like libp2p, solving many of the same issues as Hypercore's Hyperswarm.
 - IPFS has implementations in a number of languages, while Hypercore is only in JavaScript.
 Rust implementation was recently started and hopefully will lead to overall health of Hypercore, forcing better documented specs and more test-suits.
 - IPFS team runs a number of public servers that help make the network more usable.